Dog-related laws every owner should know

 If you're worried that you may have broken a dog law or need legal advice, speak to a lawyer (ideally one who specialises in dog law) to get more in-depth information and help.

 The Animal Welfare Acts cover most aspects of animal welfare, but most importantly:

-- Your dog's welfare needs.
-We all want to look after our pets and this Act helps to make sure we are doing it well.
-It lays out a pet's right to their 5 Welfare Needs (suitable environment, diet, behaviour, companionship and health).
-Meeting these needs means your dog can have a happy, healthy life.
-Failing to provide for them will mean you dog's wellbeing could suffer.
-In extreme cases, it would be neglect and could lead prosecution for animal cruelty.
+- Your dog's welfare needs: We all want to look after our pets and make sure they are happy and healthy.
+The Animal Welfare Acts put this into law to help ensure all owners meet their pets' 5 Welfare Needs for environment, diet, behaviour, companionship and health.
+Dogs must have all these things so they can have the best possible life.
+Failing to provide for them will mean your dog's wellbeing could suffer.
+In extreme cases, if a dog's needs aren't met, this would count as neglect and could lead to prosecution for animal cruelty.